jeromeetienne/shorttag.js/README.md

+# node-tmpl

-basic templating system in node.js
+This is a basic templating system in node.js

-* This is based on php shorttag/longtag
+* based on php shorttag/longtag
 * *super simple* and *immediatly understandable*

 ### To install